 Every spring, Florida's biggest party comes alive during Universal Mardi Gras.
-The Universal Orlando Resort plays host to the New Orleans celebration, and the party just keeps growing!
-This year, it's back every night from Feb.
-9 through April 4, 2019, with concerts on weekends.
+Universal Orlando Resort plays host to the New Orleans celebration.
+The party will return in 2020, kicking off on Feb.
+1 and continuing through April 2 each night, with concerts on weekends.
 Universal Mardi Gras has some of the best food and entertainment you can find, which is why we frogs hop to it year after year.
 The best part?
 All of the extra fun is included in regular Universal Orlando park admission.

 Between gorgeous weather, all-star concerts, killer food and a fun parade ... what more could you ask for?
-During Universal Orlando's annual event, Music Plaza Stage is graced with some fun performers, including Macklemore and Pitbull in 2019.
+During Universal Orlando's annual event, Music Plaza Stage is graced with some fun performers, including Macklemore and Pitbull who performed in 2019.
 French Quarter Courtyard is chock-full of fun performers and delicious food ... beignets, anyone?
 Last but not least, an authentic Mardi Gras parade graces Universal's streets of New York and Hollywood.
 This fun, action-packed event takes place nightly during our personal favorite season in Orlando, so you really can't miss it.
-We're covering our top tips for this year's kickin' event, which includes the Universal Studios Mardi Gras tasting lanyards, new for 2019!
+To help you prepare for next year, take a look at our top tips from 2019's kickin' event, which included the new Universal Studios Mardi Gras tasting lanyards!

 Top Tips for a Kickin' Cajun Time at Universal Mardi Gras